asar1/iOS-Developer-Portfolio/README.md

 ## My Role

-In the development of the KHDA app, I played a crucial role as a Swift and Objective C developer, utilizing technologies such as UIKit, CocoaPods, Maps, Rest APIs, and implementing both MVVM and MVC architectural patterns to create an innovative educational platform supporting various stakeholders for a high-quality, happy, and well-being-focused education sector.
+In the development of the KHDA app, my role was to enhance the user experience by revamping the app's UI/UX, making it more intuitive and visually appealing.
+Additionally, I successfully addressed critical issues such as crashes and memory leaks, ensuring a seamless and stable user experience.
+My expertise in optimizing code and implementing efficient debugging techniques contributed significantly to the overall performance and reliability of the app.